RichieGarafola/ASU-FinTech-Python/20_Solidity/jointAccount_README.md

-# Creating Joint Account with Solidity
+# Create a Joint Account with Solidity

 📌 Challenge 20